tarini-mi7/Election_Analysis/README.md

 ![alt text](https://github.com/tarini-mi7/Election_Analysis/blob/main/resources/output.png)

 # Election-Audit Summary
-Expanding the Election Audit to include voter turnout by county with candidates results was a great way to take advantage of the convenience of scripting.
-The added insight can be a guide for future election performance, so that one may properly allocate resources where turnout is low or demographics are hard to reach.

-A little time invested into customizing the script can provide on-demand analysis for years to come.
+We were able to easily expand our script to include voter turnout by county once we had the logic for candidate results in place.
+The combined insight was more informative for decision making in terms of allocating election resources.
+This script can be an important aid in on demand election analysis.
+One may run this script again and again at any phase of the election to track live progress.

-Modifying the script to produce turnout results by county is just one of many ways that minor adjustments to the code can reveal critical data.
-For example, we could also dive deeper and determine what percentage of each county voted for each candidate by adding an if-statement to the code.
-These type of Decision Statements are how the code runs calculations and all we've done is provide it with a data file.
+We can modify the script further to determine what percentage of each county voted for each candidate by adding an if-statement.

 Similarly, if this were a federal election, we could use the same script and change the county to states.